MohammadAyaad/FirstDuplicateChar/README.md

 so if we look at the array in a low level , we are expecting an array of bytes (the size of ```char``` type in ```C``` is ```1```) and looking back at the ASCII table ![ASCII Table](https://static.wikia.nocookie.net/the-martian/images/3/30/ASCII_TABLE.JPG/revision/latest?cb=20170213161702) each byte of our expected string can hold a value between ```[96 < x < 123]```

-so knowing that , and also knowing that we have only 26 characters in the english alphabet which is not much , we can create an array with each element represents the amount of occurances of that character so our algorithm can expand beyond the single first repeated character too just with minor changes
+so knowing that , and also knowing that we have only 26 characters in the english alphabet which is not much , we can create an array with each element represents the amount of occurances of that character so our algorithm can expand beyond the single first duplicate character too just with minor changes

 anyways so now that we know what we could do , we can create our own algorithm